Charlotte Blank: Lead Like a Scientist

 Play Video View Fees

-Charlotte Blank is one of the world’s first “chief behavioral officers.”
-As CBO of Maritz, Charlotte leads Maritz’s practice of behavioral science and innovation.
-She forges the connection between academic theory and applied business practice, by elevating the use of field research to advance our understanding of human behavior in the modern marketplace.
+Charlotte Blank is currently the Chief Marketing Officer at Jaguar Land Rover North America.
+In her previous role, she was the Chief Behavioral Officer of Martiz, one of the world’s first “chief behavioral officers.”
+As CBO, Charlotte led Maritz’s practice of behavioral science and innovation.
+She forged the connection between academic theory and applied business practice, by elevating the use of field research to advance our understanding of human behavior in the modern marketplace.
 Charlotte has led programs in consumer psychology and global branding during her ten years in the media and automotive industries, including various marketing roles for General Motors, and new product innovation for Turner Broadcasting.
 She earned a Bachelor of Science degree in Neuroscience and Behavioral Biology from Emory University, and a Master’s in Business Administration from Harvard Business School.
 Incentive Magazine named Charlotte a Visionary and one of 2016’s 25 Most Influential in the Incentive Industry.
 In 2018, St. Louis Business Journal named Charlotte one of the city’s Most Influential Business Women.
 Charlotte is obsessed with field research, and her TEDx talk, “Lead Like a Scientist” makes the case for embracing experimentation to improve workforce incentives and motivation.
 Ever-curious about what “makes us work,” Charlotte is a frequent contributor to PeopleScience.com.

 The Behavioral Science Of Salesforce Motivation & Performance.
 Rational economic theory might have us believe that cash is the king of all motivators.
 More money equals more effort, right?
 A deeper understanding of human behavior, however, reveals surprising insights into what truly motivates us to give it our all in the workplace.
 Grounded in social psychology and behavioral economics, this talk on behavior and motivation will help us shift our perception of incentives, from transactional to emotional, identifying actionable insights for ultimate salesforce motivation.